AarcW/Certificate-Status/README.md

 The website will start running on the following URL: http://localhost:5173/

-NOTE: Internet connect is needed as the application contacts google servers for Google OAuthentication
+NOTE: Internet connection is needed as the application contacts google servers for Google OAuthentication